-However at this moment, Adelaide Still sent her collection of material to the Carpenters, so that they quickly had back all that had been taken from them, and a little more besides from Adelaide Still.
+Also at this time - the end of 1938 - Adelaide Still, who had been very close to Mrs Eddy in her home, sent her collection of material to the Carpenters, so that they quickly had back all that had been taken from them, and a little more besides.

-With the advent of the Still material, Gilbert Jr. debated within himself the feasibility of holding such things in his own home, when his intention was the preservation of such things for the world for whomever would be directed to it of God.
-Consequently he founded the Carpenter Foundation on the lines of the Foundation, and incorporated it under the laws of Rhode Island.
-To this Foundation many of the early Scientists have bequeathed their collections, collections which hitherto have largely found their way on to the open market, particularly when the executors of estates have not themselves been Scientists.
+With the advent of the Still material, Gilbert Jr. debated within himself the feasibility of holding this precious material in his own home, when his intention was its preservation for the world for whomsoever would be directed to it of God.

+Consequently he formed the Carpenter Foundation in 1945, as already described.
+To this Foundation many of the early Scientists bequeathed their collections, collections which hitherto had largely found their way on to the open market, particularly when the executors of estates have not themselves been Scientists.

-In the middle of 1950, after the Directors had made their legal overtures, it became, of course, necessary to establish that Dittemore had indeed included literary rights when he allowed the Carpenters to have the trunkful of Eddy material.
+However, in the middle of 1950, the Directors made legal moves to prevent the Carpenter material being made freely available.
+It became, of course, necessary to establish that Dittemore had indeed included literary rights when he allowed the Carpenters to have the trunkful of Eddy material.
 Since Dittemore was deceased, Frederick Remington had to be found.
 I recorded Gilbert Jr.'s account of this episode thus:

 Gilbert Carpenter Jr. was informed that Remington was now located on Martha's Vineyard and was dying.
-He wrote to him and was invited to pay Remington a visit.
+He wrote to Remington and was invited to pay him a visit.
 He missed the ferry which he had intended to catch and had to go to a different part of the island from that where he said he would land.
 To his intense astonishment he found Remington waiting for him there, not only having come by some means to the right landing point, but also quite recovered from his illness.
 He then made the following deposition at Vineyard Haven, Mass., on the 27th day of June, 1950: